Step one - Make sure you have considered all your options

-NHS Choices ‘Your Guide to Care and Support’ advises you to think about the least disruptive and costly options first, such as support to live independently at home or sheltered accommodation.
+The NHS guide to care homes advises you to think about the least disruptive and expensive options first, such as support to live independently at home or sheltered accommodation.

-Step two - Understand the types of homes available
+Step two - Understand the different types of care homes

-Care homes can offer permanent residence or provide care until someone is able to live independently or move to a different service.
+Care homes can offer permanent residence or provide care until someone can live independently or move to a different service.
 There are two main types of care homes for people who cannot live independently in their own homes.

-Alternatively there are ‘nursing homes’ which, as well as providing the same care as residential services, provide 24 hour medical care from a qualified nurse.
+- Nursing homes provide the same care as residential services, while also providing 24 hour medical care from a qualified nurse.

-Some care homes specialise in supporting people with specific needs, such as dementia or severe disabilities.
+Some care homes focus on supporting people with specific needs, such as dementia or severe disabilities.
 The Care Quality Commission (CQC) regulates care homes and can provide information on both kinds of home.

-Step three - Be clear how your care will be funded
+Step three - Be clear about who will fund your care

 If you need support, your local authority might help with the costs of care.
 Exactly how much you get will depend on your needs and how much you can afford to pay.